On separate page: Status Report, up to Apr. 2021

 My late uncle, Alan Rudge (1933–2017), researched the Lobban/Loban name extensively and came to the same conclusion as the Lord Lyon: two groups, one centered in Banffshire being separate from the Inverness families (ms here).
-He drew the map reproduced below; note the locations of LOBAN 1 (“Inverness Lobans”) and LOBAN 2 (“NE Scotland Lobans”).
-It is already clear from genetic evidence that there is NO relationship between the NE Scotland Lobans and the MacLennans (see Y-DNA Study page).
-Thus we are keen to find Lobans of Inverness/Black Isle ancestry to find out which haplogroup they belong to.
-If they are related to MacLennans they are not related to the NE Scotland Lobans.
+He drew the map reproduced below; note the locations of LOBAN 1 (Highland Lobans) and LOBAN 2 (Lowland Lobans).

-A map (below) compiling all the baptism and marriage records for Lobban in NE Scotland (in the case of marriages, only the groom), shows that there was a cluster of parishes centered on Rothiemay, Banffshire, where the name occurred during the period of extant Church of Scotland records (i.e., up to about 1850).
+A map (below) compiling all the baptism and marriage records for Lobban in NE Scotland (in the case of marriages, only the groom), shows that there was a cluster of parishes centered on Rothiemay, Banffshire, where the name occurred during the period of extant Church of Scotland records (i.e., up to 1855).
 The periods for which records exist vary from parish to parish, but of particular note is the missing Rothiemay records from 1711–1748, a time when there were many Lobans living in the parish.
 These missing records would greatly increase the number for Rothiemay.
 The descendants of this hypothetical ancestor spread into this region and multiplied, but then declined.
 Hence, I am also interested in the diaspora, particularly those who emigrated to England, Australia, Canada, and the USA.

-[Sidebar] Surnames and climate change
+[Sidebar 1] Surnames and climate change

 As an interesting aside, Wayne Shepheard published an essay in the Journal of One-Name Studies, 13 (4), Oct-Dec 2018*, proposing that surnames came into widespread use as a result of the sudden drop in temperatures and increased storminess near the end of the 13th C., when the Medieval Warm Period in Europe disappeared into the harsh Little Ice Age (approx 1300–1850), with major consequences for agriculture.
 New social welfare programs were necessary to help the destitute, and these in turn likely spurred the adoption of surnames (already underway) so that government and churches could better identify people on tax and welfare rolls.
 The history of Drumderfit begins not long into this period, when surnames were perhaps still rather fluid.